![]() |

 File Names in TFQA

-With the exception of the programs that directly produce graphics, the programs are all Windows Console Mode programs that accept long Windows file names.
-However, the remaining DOS programs ( DIVPLT, FORD, KMPLT, LDPLT, BAYES, SCAT, STP, COYOTE; those for which the .EXE file names are ALL CAPS in the TFQA directory), do not deal with ordinary Windows file names.
-File names used by these DOS programs are restricted to, at most, 8 character file names (with no embedded spaces or special characters allowed except "_") followed, optionally, by a period and a 3 character extension (e.g., MY_DTA1.ADF).
+However, the DOS programs that produce graphics (DIVPLT, FORD, KMPLT, LDPLT, BAYES, SCAT, STP, COYOTE; those for which the .EXE file names are ALL CAPS in the TFQA directory), do not deal with ordinary Windows file names.
+File names used by these DOS programs are restricted, at most, 8 character file names (with no embedded spaces or special characters allowed except "_") followed, optionally, by a period and a 3 character extension (e.g., MY_DTA1.ADF).
 If you have files you want these graphics programs to read that don't meet these DOS conventions, you must rename them so that they do.
 Because the program interface always prompts for file names that you have to type (rather than selecting them from a menu) and because several key programs (divers, kmeans, and lden) interact with plotting program counterparts (notably DIVPLT, KMPLT, and LDPLT), you will want to stick with relatively short file names with 3 character extensions.
 Better yet, just use the DOS conventions of up 8 character file names(with no embedded blanks or special characters except underscore), followed by a 3 character extension.

 Halting Program Execution in Windows